leanprover/leanprover.github.io/popl17/index.md

 [Lean]({{site.url}}/index) is a new open source theorem prover being developed at Microsoft Research, Carnegie
 Mellon University, and University of Washington.
-The *Lean* is a new theorem prover that aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic
+*Lean* is a new theorem prover that aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic